LedangNguyen/LedangNguyen/README.md

 ## About me 👦🏻

-My name is Le Dang Nguyen and I'm 26 years old.
-I live in Odesa, Ukraine.
-I have experience in Front-End Development (about 7 years) and WordPress Development (6+ years).
+I am an experienced Full Stack Developer with about 7 years of development.

-My best skills are HTML, CSS (SCSS), Javascript (ES6, Vue.js) and PHP.
-I have worked with most of the popular plugins for WordPress, including Advanced Custom Fields, Carbon Fields and WooCommerce.
+I have solid skills with HTML, CSS and JavaScript.
+I am well acquainted with different JavaScript libraries and frameworks such as Vue.js and Nuxt.js, and have good knowledge in PHP (Laravel) and Databases (MySQL, PostgreSQL).
+I have been working with most of the popular plugins for WordPress, including Advanced Custom Fields and WooCommerce.

-I'm a fast learner and a responsible person with a great sense of humor.
+I'm a responsible, outgoing and reliable person.
 My main goal is learning new tech and obtaining new skills.

-## I'm currently learning 📚
+## I'm currently learning (and using) 📚

 - Vue.js 3
 - Laravel 9